rhysmoggs/ms3-final-cocktails/README.md

 <img src="assets/images/plane.png">

 ### Font
--  The Globe Trotter Quiz uses the Poppins font.
+-  The The Cocktail Cabinet uses the Poppins font.
 It provides that clean, clear style without compromising on readability - a vital design feature for any quiz.
 This is available for free via [Google Fonts](https://fonts.google.com/) and imported via CSS.
 Sans Serif is used as a secondary option in case of failure to import  the font into the quiz correctly.
 Poppins is a clean font used frequently in designs, so it is both attractive and appropriate.

 ## Accessibility
 Extremely important aspect.